abhishekrathore/fullstackbootcamp2019/00_WEB_BASICS/0_GIT/readme.md

 # Publishing changes on your Github Hosting

 If you have a repository which you can write on github (public access).
-If you have create a new project then `remote` wil be your github repo.
+If you have create a new project then `remote` will be your github repo.
 However if you have cloned the repo.
 You will have to remove remote using `git remote remove origin` and then add new origin `git remote add origin <your-repo-name>`

  Then you can make a `branch` `gh-pages`